 Throughout her career, Ms. King has been committed to community service and has performed substantial pro bono work as well as serving on numerous nonprofit boards.
 She began her legal career at Davis, Graham & Stubbs, working in the areas of employment, antitrust and securities litigation.
-Ms. King is currently a partner in the firm of King & Greisen, LLP, and Treasurer of the National Employment Lawyers Association.
+Ms. King is currently a partner in the firm of King & Greisen, LLP, and Vice President of Public Policy of the National Employment Lawyers Association.
 Her practice is focused in the areas of civil rights, employment, and anti-discrimination litigation, primarily in the federal courts.
 She lectures frequently on civil rights issues.
 Ms. King received her undergraduate degree from Colorado State University in 1983, and received her law degree from the University of California at Berkeley in 1987.

 Thomas J. Henderson